This report highlights trends from

 Relevant Issues

 Following California’s prohibition of flavored tobacco product sales in December 2022, sales of products branded as clear, clear ice and unflavored, likely containing non-menthol synthetic cooling agents, increased (e.g., Flum Pebble Clear, EB Design BC5000 Clear).
-These products are categorized as Clear/Other Cooling for the purposes of this data brief.
+These products are categorized as Clear/Other Cooling in this data brief.

 The e-cigarette or vaping product use-associated lung injury (EVALI) outbreak in late 2019 and COVID-19 pandemic may have affected e-cigarette sales.